duckietown/book-opmanual-duckiebot/src/lx/experimental/simulator_ROS_interface_lx.md

 Some apt packages you will need are: `freeglut3-dev`, `xvfb`

-You will also need the `duckietown-gym-daffy` pip3 package
+You will also need the `duckietown-gym-daffy` pipx package

 Finally, to ensure your publishers and subscribers parse the same ROS messages as the rest of the Duckietown pipeline, you might want to make use of `duckietown_msgs` (which is just a ROS package defined in [`dt-ros-commons`](https://github.com/duckietown/dt-ros-commons/tree/daffy/packages/duckietown_msgs)).